odoo/documentation/content/applications/finance/payment_providers.rst

   | When selected, Odoo displays your payment information with a payment reference.
 You have to
     approve the payment manually once you have received it on your bank account.
 - | :doc:`SEPA Direct Debit <../finance/accounting/payments/batch_sdd>`
-  | Your customers can sign a SEPA Direct Debit mandate online and get their bank account charged
+  | Your customers can make a bank transfer to register a SEPA Direct Debit mandate and get their
-    directly.
+    bank account charged directly.

 .. _payment_providers/features: